-In the current year, bad debt expense was in a recovery position and has therefore been included in loan processing and other fees revenue (see note ii).
+Bad debt expense is in a recovery position and is therefore included in loan processing and other fees revenue (see note 9).

-15 Financial instruments and risk management
+13 Financial instruments and risk management

 (i) Fair value of financial instruments

 The Board is exposed to financial risk that arises from the credit quality of the individuals and entities to which it provides loan services.
 Credit risk arises from the possibility that the individuals and entities to which the Board provides loan services may experience financial difficulty and be unable to fulfill their obligations.